-The Board should decide on the degree to which the CEO should be a visionary guiding both the Board and employees on the organization's future challenges and opportunities.
-Another key role is that of decision maker.
+The Board should decide on the degree to which the CEO should be a visionary, guiding both the Board and employees on the organization's future challenges and opportunities.
+Another critical role of the CEO is the decision-maker.
 To what extent will the CEO involve the Board in decisions?
-The fact that this may change and evolve over time does not mean that the current state need not be documented in the current job description.
+The board involvement may change and evolve, but the current state needs to be documented in the current job description.

 The CEO's role as manager is one quality that is frequently misunderstood by Boards.
-The tendency is to select an individual with specific expertise related to the organization's mission.
-That might be an environmentalist, human service professional, athlete, etc. However, all not-for-profit organizations are primarily businesses with a not-for-profit mission rather than a profit goal.
-The need to manage the organization’s human, financial and physical resources toward the achievement of the mission is the primary CEO responsibility.
-If finding a mission-experienced individual with managerial expertise is difficult, I suggest Boards discount the need for mission experience in favor of managerial talent.
+Managing the organization's human, financial, and physical resources to achieve the mission is the primary responsibility of the CEO.
+The tendency is to select an individual with specific expertise related to the organization's mission (i.e., environmentalist, human service professional, athlete, etc.).
+However, all non-profit organizations are businesses with a non-profit mission rather than solely a profit goal.
+If finding a mission-experienced individual with managerial expertise is difficult, I suggest that boards focus on managerial talent.

-I like to think of the CEO as the captain of the ship.
+A successful chief executive ultimately results from a strong, supportive, and collaborative relationship between the CEO and the Board.
+I like to think of the CEO as the Captain of the ship.
 The entire organization will take explicit and implicit direction from this person.
-Apart of establishing the overall direction for the ship, hiring the captain is the most important task facing the Board.
+After establishing the overall direction for the ship, hiring the Captain is the most critical task facing the Board.